blegat/glpkmex/README.md

     >> glpktest2
 which should output a file `SimpleLP.mps` without error.

-## Instruction for compiling from source
+## Instructions for compiling from source

 ### Standard installation procedure (suitable for most 32-bit linux/windows users)